Ami-Darshan/PrivacyPolicy-AlgoLearn/README.md

 AlgoLearn is committed to protecting your privacy and ensuring a secure and enjoyable learning experience.
 This privacy policy outlines how we collect, use, and safeguard your personal information.

-### Information We Collect

-- **Personal Information**: We may collect personal details like your name, email address, and other relevant information when you register or interact with the platform.
-- **Usage Data**: We may collect data about your usage patterns to enhance your learning experience and improve our services.

 ### How We Use Information

 - To provide and maintain the learning platform.